 The buds have press buttons on each side which control volume, song selection (previous/skip/pause/play), phone calls (answer/rejection), and your selected voice assistant (Google/Siri).

 Depending on where you are, you may experience signal interruptions.
-This is due to electromagnetic interference and should subside once you move towards a favorable location.
+This is due to electromagnetic interference.
+It should subside once you move towards a favorable location.

 More information about syncing errors can be found in my "Top 5 Cons" section.

 So for folks on a budget, these are the headphones for you minus a few caveats.
-For example, don't expect these to sound as good as Bose or Beats options though honestly only audiophiles will notice the difference.
+For example, don't expect these to sound as good as Bose or Beats options.
+Honestly, only audiophiles will notice the difference.